AdrianMarasigan/Software-Engineering-Learnings/My Learnings/Objected Oriented Programming/README.md

 # Object-Oriented Programming (OOP)
 Object-Oriented Programming (OOP) is a programming paradigm that organizes and models real-world entities as objects.
+For example, in a simulation of a zoo, animals like lions, elephants, and zebras can be represented as objects.

 In OOP, objects are instances of classes, which serve as blueprints for creating these objects.
-OOP promotes the use of encapsulation, inheritance, polymorphism, and abstraction to design and structure software.
+Think of a class as a template for creating objects.
+For instance, the class 'Animal' can be the blueprint for creating individual animal objects, each with its own unique characteristics.

 ## Classes